funcool/clojure.jdbc/README.rst

-- Add ability to extend all behavior between some type is set as parameter to prepared statement and retrieved from resultset thanks to ``ISQLType`` and ``ISQLResultSetReadColumn`` (this allows extend user types, making it compatible for pass as paramater to jdbc nad extend sql types for automatically convert them to user types when are retrieved from resultset).
+- Add ability to extend all behavior between some type is set as parameter to prepared statement and retrieved from resultset thanks to ``ISQLType`` and ``ISQLResultSetReadColumn`` (this allows extend not default types, making it compatible for pass as paramater to jdbc and extend sql types for automatically convert them to custom types when are retrieved from resultset).
 - Refactored jdbc.types namespace (rename QueryResult to ResultSet and put each type in their own namespace and add additional util functions for each type).